 FOREX-Yen, franc surge as new virus variant rattles markets

-LONDON, Nov 26 (Reuters) - The Japanese yen and the Swiss franc surged on Friday, while the Australian dollar and the Norwegian crown slumped, as investors fled for shelter following the discovery of a new coronavirus variant that could resist current vaccines.
+LONDON, Nov 26 (Reuters) - The discovery of a new coronavirus variant potentially resistant to current vaccines sent investors dashing for the safety of the Japanese yen and the Swiss franc on Friday, at the expense of the growth-sensitive Australian dollar and Norwegian crown.

-Closed U.S. markets for Thanksgiving holidays meant market moves were more volatile in thin trading as traders rushed to dump long positions in the euro and the U. S. dollar.
+Thin overnight volumes due to U.S. Thanksgiving holidays made market moves more volatile as traders dumped long dollar positions and covered shorts in the yen.

-Overnight headlines took markets by surprise with little known of the new COVID-19 variant, detected in South Africa, Botswana and Hong Kong.
-But scientists reckon it has an unusual combination of mutations and may be able to evade immune responses or make it more transmissible.
+Little is known of the new COVID-19 variant, detected in South Africa, Botswana and Hong Kong.
+But scientists reckon it has an unusual combination of mutations that may make it able to evade immune responses and be more transmissible.

+The news sent the South African rand down more than 2% against the dollar to the lowest since last November ZAR=D3.

-The yen jumped 1% versus the dollar JPY=EBS while the euro fell to near 6-1/2 year lows against the Swiss franc EURCHF=EBS at 1.044 francs per euro.
+The yen which earlier this week had tumbled to five-year lows against the greenback, jumped 1.3% JPY=EBS to a high of 113.6, while the euro fell to near 6-1/2 year lows against the Swiss franc EURCHF=EBS at 1.044 francs per euro.

 "This is a textbook flight to quality into yen and the Swiss franc on the new virus strain with the thin liquidity also a factor which may accelerate the unwinding of short bond positions," said Kenneth Broux, a strategist at Societe Generale in London.

+"It's not surprising to see the yen being the biggest gainer.
+First, it's the quintessential safe-haven and second it was very oversold," said ING Bank currency strategist Francesco Pesole.
+"Short yen positions are now being unwound."

+He added the euro, as another low-yielding currency, was less exposed than cyclical peers such as the Australian dollar, while positioning data showed the single currency too had been oversold.

-Britain said the new variant was considered by scientists to be the most significant one yet found as it cancelled flights to a few countries.
+Britain cancelled flights to several countries, noting the new variant was considered by scientists to be the most significant one yet found .

 Sterling GBP=D3 slipped to a new 2021 low below $1.33.